 CURE volunteers give of themselves with selfless dedication and an unmatched commitment to help patients and their families.
-Frequently children with cancer have lengthy outpatient clinic visits and/or hospital stays at the Aflac Cancer Centers of Children’s Healthcare of Atlanta, and CURE helps by providing several things for patient families.
+Frequently children with cancer have lengthy outpatient clinic visits and/or hospital stays, and CURE helps by providing several things for patient families.
 Prior to beginning any of these projects, please contact Lisa Odendahl at [email protected] as there are specific instructions for each.

 Ways to Help CURE

 CURE provides meal bags to alleviate the stress of meals for family members during hospital stays.
 These gallon-size Ziploc bags may include but are not limited to Soup, Chef Boyardee, or Mac and Cheese in microwaveable containers, pretzels, or other salty snack, applesauce pouch or fruit cup, microwave popcorn, cookies, and a napkin.

 CURE provides snack bags to patient families who have lengthy outpatient clinic visits.
 These quart-size Ziploc bags may include microwave popcorn, Chex Mix or other salty snack, applesauce pouch or fruit gummies, Life Savers or similar roll of hard candy/mints, and a napkin.